MakeSchool-Tutorials/Makestagram-Swift/P6-Setup-App-Structure/content.md

 ![image](setup_tab_bar_item.png)

-Now we have images on each tab bar item - but something doesn't look quite right.
+Now we have images on each Tab Bar item - but something doesn't look quite right.
 The images aren't vertically centered.
 That's because iOS reserves some space below the image for the *Title* of the Tab Bar Item.
 For *Makestagram* we don't need titles, instead we want the images to be centered.
 We can accomplish that by adjusting the *Image Inset* for each Tab Bar Item.

 <div class="action"></div>
 **Repeat the following steps for all three View Controllers**: